Skip Navigation

 Student Computer & Internet Rules

-As used herein, the term “Computer[s]” refers to any desktop, laptop, or other mobile computing device owned or issued by Heritage Christian to any student for school and/or home use.
+As used herein, the term “Computer[s]” refers to any desktop, laptop, or other mobile computing device owned or issued by Heritage Christian Academy to any student for school and/or home use.
 The term “Privately-Owned Computer[s]” refers to any privately-owned desktop, laptop, or other mobile computing device.
 The term “Computer Services” refers to the school’s network or Internet connections used to access school or Internet-based information.
-All students are responsible for their actions and activities involving Computers and/or Computer Services, and for their Computer files, passwords and accounts.
-These rules provide general guidance concerning the use of the Computers and/or Computer Services and examples of prohibited uses.
-The rules do not attempt to describe every possible prohibited activity; students, parents and school staff who have questions about whether a particular activity is prohibited are encouraged to talk to an Administrator or the Technology Director.
+All students are responsible for their actions and activities involving Computers and/or Computer Services, as well as for their Computer files, passwords, and accounts.
+These rules provide general guidance on the use of computers and/or computer services, as well as examples of prohibited uses.
+The rules do not attempt to describe every possible prohibited activity.
+Students, parents, and school staff who have questions about whether a particular activity is prohibited are encouraged to consult with an Administrator or the Technology Coordinator.
 These rules apply to all Computers and/or school Computer Services regardless of how they are accessed.

 A. Acceptable Use

-1. Heritage Christian Academy’s Computers and/or Computer Services are provided for educational purposes and research consistent with HCA’s educational mission, curriculum and instructional goals.
+1. Heritage Christian Academy’s Computers and/or Computer Services are provided for educational purposes and research consistent with HCA’s educational mission, statement of faith, curriculum, and instructional goals.

 2. Students must comply with all school policies and expectations concerning student conduct and communications when using Computers and/or Computer Services, whether on or off school property.